-The School’s degree programs give you a solid foundation in business and then builds upon it with specialized courses in hospitality management.
+The School’s degree programs give you a solid foundation in business and then build upon it with specialized courses in hospitality management.
 Unique, hands-on learning experiences like managing Beans, Fritz Knoebel’s student-run coffee shops, or planning and managing large-scale events in Fritz Knoebel Events’ conference facilities, hone your skills and boost your confidence.
 In fact, you’re required to have a combined 1,000 hours of work experience and management internship by the time you graduate.

 Bachelor of Science in Business Administration (BSBA) in Hospitality Management

 The degree requirements for a BSBA in hospitality management include a core set of business management courses and hospitality management courses.
 Specific career direction is established through work experiences and elective courses.
 Faculty advisors meet with students quarterly to monitor academic progress and provide career advising.
-Available Concentrations: Students pursuing a BSBA in hospitality management can specialize in the following areas:

-- Lodging Real Estate: Whether you are interested in lodging and resort operations or the real estate side of the hotel business, this concentration prepares you for success.
+Lodging Real Estate: Whether you are interested in lodging and resort operations or the real estate side of the hotel business, this concentration prepares you for success.
 It is possible because Fritz is part of a world-class business school and leverages the expertise of Fritz Knoebel faculty and courses from the Daniels Burns School of Real Estate and Construction Management.

-- Conference Services Management: If your interest is in lodging or catering sales, catering or event management, or working with large meetings this is the concentration for you.
+Event Sales and Management: If your interest is in lodging or catering sales, catering or event management, or working with large meetings this is the concentration for you.
 This course sequence helps you develop the knowledge and the operational chops to be successful with a series of challenge-driven learning opportunities.

 Minors in the business disciplines